 Euromontana has since its creation influenced the debate that led to the inclusion of the objective of territorial cohesion in the Treaty on the functioning of the EU.

 Since then, the network has contributed actively to the different steps of the policy-making process on territorial cohesion:

-To this end, Euromontana has collaborated with “Group 174“, an informal network of European organisations and networks representing mountains, islands and sparsely populated areas.
-These organisations pool their strengths and expertise to promote a constructive approach of development of these territories and to offer concrete proposals to the institutions.
+– From 2009 to 2014, Euromontana collaborated with the “Group 174“, an informal network of European organisations and networks representing mountains, islands and sparsely populated areas.
+These organisations pooled their strengths and expertise to promote a constructive approach of development of these territories and to offer concrete proposals to the institutions.

-These organisations notably contributed in a joint manner to the work of the Intergroup “Mountains, islands and sparsely populated areas” constituted at the European Parliament chaired by Boguslav Sonik (EPP) ( 2009-2014).
+These organisations notably contributed in a joint manner to the work of the Intergroup “Mountains, islands and sparsely populated areas” of the European Parliament.

-RUMRA, the Intergroup on Rural, Mountainous and Remote Areas has been created in 2014 as a response to the growing needs of those living in non-urbanised areas of Europe, which are often underrepresented in public dialogue.
+– From 2014 to 2019, the European Parliament Intergroup on Rural, Mountainous and remote Areas (RUMRA Intergroup) aims to respond to the growing needs of those living in non-urbanised areas of Europe, which are often underrepresented in public dialogue.
 The Intergroup is a forum for policymakers and civil society to discuss initiatives and legislation which could have an impact on the well-being and future of more than 113 million people living in these rural, mountainous and remote areas.

 The intergroup is chaired by Mrs. Mercedes Bresso, Member of the European Parliament (MEP), and actively supported by three grass-root organisations: Euromontana, Rurality – Environment – Development (R.E.D) and the Future of Rural Energy in Europe (FREE initiative).

 The Intergroup is divided into six different subgroups, namely: